Skip to main content

 Design templates for each error to provide clear and consistent feedback to users.
 Here’s an example for a 404 error:

-HTML Template for 404.html
+HTML Template for404.html

 Other Templates